shpongledsummer/atmospheric-weather-card/README.md

 | `sun_moon_y_position` | `number` | `100` | Vertical distance from the top. |

 > [!TIP]
 > In standalone mode, the text automatically moves to the opposite side of the sun/moon.
-The bottom text shows the name of your weather entity, just change it to your current location.

 ### Custom Image